 I looked to my left and there was a lion, ambling towards the water.
 My heart skipped a beat.
 He was a handsome, black-maned fellow, all muscle and power: king of this corner of the Kalahari.
 He locked us with his golden eyes and lowered his head to drink.
 What magnificence, I thought.

-Driving back to camp I was trying to define the allure of the Central Kalahari.
+Driving back to camp I was trying to define the allure of Botswana’s Central Kalahari.
 It’s not easy to put your finger on the attraction.
 It’s not about ticking off the Big Five, but rather about experiencing pure wilderness.
 Once the harsh beauty gets under your skin, it breeds a smouldering passion.
 I knew I would be back.